Chart Color Schemes

 Educational outcomes in Nagambie fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 15.6%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 11.0%, followed by graduate diplomas (2.8%) and postgraduate qualifications (1.8%).
-Vocational credentials are prevalent, with 40.0% of residents aged 15+ holding them, including advanced diplomas (10.2%) and certificates (29.8%).
-A total of 23.4% of the population is actively engaged in formal education, comprising 8.8% in primary, 7.1% in secondary, and 2.1% in tertiary education.
+Vocational credentials are held by 40.0% of residents aged 15 and above, with advanced diplomas at 10.2% and certificates at 29.8%.
+A total of 23.4% of the population is actively engaged in formal education, including 8.8% in primary, 7.1% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education